m4n4n-j/Secure-Transmission-using-RSA-AES/Readme.md

     (For the demo, we have kept a song file in the Input folder)

-4. Open the terminal and input the following command.
+4. Open the terminal in the code directory and input the following command .

     `python3 secure.py`